microsoft/cordova-plugin-ms-appinsights/README.md

+This plugin is not currently supported, or maintained by Microsoft.

 # Application Insights plugin for Apache Cordova apps

 This plugin allows you to add an Application Insights to your Apache Cordova app.
 Application Insights is a techonogy that sends telemetry from your app to the Azure portal.